International Hybrid-Technical

 Inference models are issued OTKs at less frequent increments with higher budget rations, tied to the underlying hardware. - Phase Detection:

-Hardware enforces a model (or run stage) phase to prevent phase gaming (e.g. Inference used for unapproved training).
-This is mitigated via model and workload templates, in addition to safeguards.
+Hardware enforces a model (or workload runs or run stages) phase to prevent phase gaming (e.g. Inference used for unapproved training).
+This is mitigated via model and workload templates, in addition to guardrails.

 Registered on/off-chip specialized hardware (with approved budgets for compute, memory, etc.) must be physically verified, inspections are carried out via authorized registered personnel (or a group of adversarial personnel when requested), on a periodic basis.

 In the event of numerous failed hardware integrity attestations, the hardware is revoked.
-Revoked hardware re-acquires the status 'Pending' which initiates a physical inspection. - Safeguards and Audits:
+Revoked hardware re-acquires the status 'Pending' which initiates a physical inspection. - Guardrails and Audits:

-The required system audits and safeguards are selected and approved via voting to establish the safety standards, with different sets applying depending on the model template used.
+Audits and guardrails are selected and approved via voting to establish the safety standards, with different sets applying depending on the model template used.

-Safeguards mitigate unauthorized data domains and architectures, in addition to backdoors and RSI detection.
-Depending on the severity level of a failed safeguard, a workload may be cancelled.
-Audits verify safety via evaluations and benchmarks.
+Guardrails mitigate unauthorized data domains and architectures, in addition to backdoors and RSI detection.
+Depending on the severity level of a failed guardrail, a workload may be cancelled.
+Audits verify safety via community research checks.
 Both are run inside privacy-preserving TEEs or TCMEs and produce reports without disclosing intellectual property details.

-Benchmarks measure capability levels and are used to enforce agreed-upon limits (red-lines), serving to limit general-purpose models or restrict narrow AI models to their domain. - Post-Workload:
+Audits measure capability levels and are used to enforce universal, as well as model-based, red-lines, serving to limit general-purpose models or restrict narrow AI models to their domain.
+They encapsulate community created concepts (e.g. evaluations, benchmarks, and Guaranteed Safe AI (GSAI)). - Post-Workload:

 When a workload completes, a new 'Pending' Inference model is created then subsequently run through multiple audits (post-safety).
 Audits with no scaffolding are run first, followed by 'live' audits with full scaffolding (web calls, tooling, etc).